evacheung0929/UR5e_Simulation_And_Dual_Arm_Control/README.md

 192.168.X.XX (ROS)
 192.168.X.XX (URSim)
 ## Connection with the real robot to PC
+### network setup
-1) phycial ethernet connection, enable remote control & provide an ip address in 'static address'
+  1) phycial ethernet connection, enable remote control
-  i) ip address:
-  ii) subnet mask: 255255.255.0 (allows loads of different network) iii) gateway: the last digit has to be 1, example 192.168.0.1, set this for robot as well as the pc that's trying to connect to it. think of it as a wifi box

-2) Then in 'Network & Internet' ---> internet sharing centre.
-There should be an Ethernet connection available.
-Click on that
-  i)  Properties
+  2) In windows host, Edit the IP address of the ethernet in 'Network & Internet'
+      i) IPv4 address should be on the same network as the robot with last digit differences: 192.168.1.6 ii) Subnet mask sets the network format: 255.255.255.0 iii) IPv4 gateway sets the universal network (like WiFi) for the communication: 192.168.1.1 iv) The DNS will be obtained from the robot in the next step.
+Manually type it in after obtaining the info.
-  ii) Internet Protocol Version 4 (TCP/IPv4) properties iii) Manually set the network to be on the same network as the robot with differences in the last digit same subnet mask
+  2) Go to the UR teach pendant, manually change the network setting (static) to be on the same network of the above
+    i) IPv4 = 192.168.5
+    ii) Identical subnet mask
+    iii) Identical gateway
+    iv) DNS should automatically pop out, if not, set it to be 10.0.2.3

+  3) Choose the VM that'll be running ROS on Virtual Box --> File --> Make sure the Host Network Manager is empty otherwise the network limits what it can see (VM.a can only see VM.b but not the ethernet) ii) Go to network setting of the ROS VM, Enable Network Adapter  --> 'Bridge Adapter' --> 'Name' = ethernet connection name, which can be obtained from 'Network & Internet' --> ethernet --> Description (in the window host) ii) subnet mask: 255255.255.0 iii) gateway: 192.168.1.1, universally, this last digit has to be 1 for gateway, think of it as an auto-recognition of wifi box
+**Network setups are all completed!**

+ #### If you want ssh connection
-3) ssh connection; the defualt username = root, password = easybot
+1) ssh connection; the defualt username = root, password = easybot
   i) using MobaX: ssh ---> start new session ---> host name = ipv4 address, password = easybot ii) using terminal >> ssh ip_address
   >> enter password